SergeiOssokine/airquality_capstone/docs/user_guide/user_guide.md

 You will need to configure the project by editing the file `setup/conf/config.yaml`.
 At a minimum, you must provide the following:

 - `gcp_project_name` - the name of the GCP project you have created
-- `gcp_credentials` - the path to the JSON file with GCP credentials for the service account
+- `gcp_credentials` - the absolute path to the JSON file with GCP credentials for the service account
-- `openaq_credentials` - the path to the file that contains your OpenAQ API key
+- `openaq_credentials` - the absolute path to the file that contains your OpenAQ API key

 Once you have done this, run